NickvanOort/codestyle/docs/abstract_code.md

         # ABSTRACTION: We create a plot object using our settings
         # The plotting logic is encapsulated in its own class
+        # so we can focus here on the logic of the analysis
+        # instead of the plotting details
         plotter = ColoredBarPlot(self.plot_settings)

         # Set rotation specifically for this plot